-for the year ended 31 March 2021 under the Public Audit (Wales) Act 2004.
+for the year ended 31 March 2022 under the Public Audit (Wales) Act 2004.

-Denbighshire County Council's financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the accounting policies, the Housing Revenue Account Income and Expenditure and the Movement on the Housing Revenue Account Statement and the related notes, including a summary of significant accounting policies.
+Denbighshire County Council's financial statements comprise the Expenditure and

+Funding Analysis, the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, the Movement on the Housing Revenue Account Statement, the Housing Revenue Account Income and Expenditure Statement and the related notes, including a summary of significant accounting policies.

-Denbighshire County Council's Group financial statements comprise the Group Movement in Reserves Statement, the Group Comprehensive Income and Expenditure Statement, the Group Balance Sheet and the Group Cash Flow Statement and the related notes.
+Denbighshire County Council's Group financial statements comprise the Group Movement in Reserves Statement, the Group Comprehensive Income and Expenditure Statement, the Group Balance Sheet the Group Cash Flow Statement and the related notes.

-The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2020-21.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2021-22.

 In my opinion the financial statements:

-- give a true and fair view of the financial position of Denbighshire County Council and Denbighshire County Council's Group as at 31 March 2021 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2020-21.
+- give a true and fair view of the financial position of Denbighshire County Council and Denbighshire County Council's Group as at 31 March 2022 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2021-22.